crazed-developer/Tutorial-Configure-Payara/README.md

 sudo ln -s /opt/payara5-182 payara5
 ```

+NB: This upgrade method works great, except sometimes certificates in the keystore expires.
+Not sure if there can be other cases non optimal behaviour.
+The method is explained by Payara here: https://blog.payara.fish/how-to-upgrade-payara-server

 # Systemd, it's really nice to use!!
 Setup the server as a systemd service.